Is the TOEFL or IELTS required?

 The cost for graduate programs depends on a number of factors including tuition/fees/tuition increments, room and board, and health insurance, costs of books and supplies, miscellaneous and personal expenses.
 The total estimated cost is an estimate and can vary depending on the current university tuition and fees schedule; how many credit hours a student is taking in a given semester, whether they have any coursework completed already (e.g., previous UNC Charlotte courses or transfer credit).

-The current estimated costs for a non-resident, international student enrolled full time in the DSBA program for 2016-2017, is $46,500.
+The current estimated costs for a non-resident, international student enrolled full time in the DSBA program for 2017-2018 academic year is $49,700.
 See the detailed breakdown of estimated costs to see specifics.

 For additional information on the OPT or visa process please visit the International Student and Scholar Office's website.